about Capitan Shooting Sports

 The object of this organization shall be the encouragement of organized rifle and pistol shooting among citizens of the United States, residents in our community, with a view toward a better knowledge on the part of such citizens of the safe handling and proper care of firearms, as well as improved marksmanship.
 It shall be our further object and purpose to forward the development of those characteristics of honesty, good fellowship, self-discipline, team play and self-reliance which are the essentials of good sportsmanship and the foundation of true patriotism.

-Capitan Shooting Sports, Inc. Range Information
+Capitan Shooting Sports, Inc. Range History and Information